sap1ens/sap1ens-blog/source/_posts/2013-12-03-start-with-akka-lets-write-a-scraper.markdown

 }
 ```

 Here I've took some config data, created ActorSystem and root actor named **CollectorService**.
-App starts with sending **StartScraper** message to the root actor.
+The app starts with sending **StartScraper** message to the root actor.

 ## Actors